BardicDefense/purple-hack/README.md

 | Ship, merchant, small (10,000st)         | 5,000sp        |
 | Ship, war (6,000st)                      | 20,000sp       |
 | Wagon                                    | 1,200sp        |

-**Caltrops**: Small metal spikes sufficient to cover a 5' × 5' area.
-Creatures moving through have a 2-in-6 chance of treading on a spike for a 50% penalty to movement rate for 24 hours (or until magically healed).

-**Candle**: Burn for 30min, 10' radius.

 **Cart**: Open, two-wheeled vehicle.
 A small cart may be pulled by one or two mules.
 If pulled by only one mule, it can transport up to 40 stone at 60' per turn, or up to 60 stone at 30' per turn.
 If pulled by two mules, it can transport up to 80 stone at 60' per turn, or up to 120 stone at 30' per turn.
 A large cart is pulled by one or two draft horses.
 2 mules or riding horses can be substituted for 1 heavy horse.
 If the cart is pulled by only one heavy horse, it can transport up to 80 stone at 60' per turn, or up to 120 stone at 30' per turn.
 If pulled by 2 heavy horses, it can transport up to 160 stone at 60' per turn, or up to 240 stone at 30' per turn.
 Carts may only move through deserts, mountains, forests, or swamps if a road is available.